Béni Abbès: Modern history

 On, July 5, 1962, the day of the declaration of Algerian Independence, the Algerian flag was raised at Béni Abbès while preserving the French forces in the city, respecting the Ceasefire according to the Évian Accords.
 A delegation of Mujahideen was founded in Béni Abbès with Alla Ben Lhachemi as political leader and military officials.

 Between 1961 and 1965, the Organization Saharan scored his action in line with that of the Common Organisation of Saharan Regions (OCRS) and built 1,000 km of additional roads, including the following segments: Béni Abbès – Adrar, Touggourt – El-Oued, and In-Amenas – El-Adeb.

 In October 1962, the 2nd Foreign Infantry Regiment was installed at Colomb-Béchar and took command of the military sites in the Sahara: the (nuclear test sites and the Hammaguir space facilities.

 The political management of the city was Algerian and the first mayor appointed was Ben Said Mokhtar, who remained in place until 1967, the date of the first elections of the Communal People's Assemblies.

-In 1963 Béni Abbès's Patrol Leader (CP) and Tabelbala's CP were created from the Colomb-Bechar Regiment.
+In 1963 Béni Abbès's Patrol Leader (CP) and Tabelbala's CP were created from the Colomb-Béchar Regiment.
 In 1967 France evacuated four military French facilities that had remained active in the Sahara after independence, but not B2-Namous, a site in the Sahara where France tested chemical weapons, including the extremely toxic nerve agent Tabun.
 Following this action the company of Béni Abbès was removed too.

 Until 1971 the city was governed by Mohamed Maamar locally called Ba Maamar because of his humility and closeness to the people.

 From 1976 to 1981 the town was under the governance of Guesmia Boudjemmâa known as El-Montassir (Died June 8, 2009).
 The city saw the construction of a bridge at the entrance of the city, and the commissioning of antennas for receiving television programs.